The Lean Language Reference

 (p : αBool) : Array α

-Erase the first element that satisfies the predicate p.
+Removes the first element that satisfies the predicate p.
+If no element satisfies p, the array is returned unmodified.

-This function takes worst case O(n) time because it has to backshift all later elements.
+This function takes worst-case O(n) time because it back-shifts all later elements.

 🔗def